hapi-server/data-specification/README.md

 This endpoint describes relevant implementation capabilities for this server.
 Currently, the only possible variability from server to server is the list of output formats that are supported.

-A server must support `csv` output format, but `binary` output format and JSON output may optionally be supported.
-The details for all output formats are described below.
+A server must support `csv` output format, but `binary` output format and `json` output may optionally be supported.
+Servers may support custom output formats, which would be advertised here.

 **Sample Invocation**
 ```